tteejj/_XP/_mono/AllRuntime.txt

             $keybindingService = $global:TuiState.Services.KeybindingService
             $actionService = $global:TuiState.Services.ActionService

+            $inputHandled = $false

             # Priority 1: Focused component gets first chance
             $focusedComponent = $focusManager?.FocusedComponent
             if ($focusedComponent -and $focusedComponent.IsFocused -and $focusedComponent.Enabled) {
                 if ($focusedComponent.HandleInput($keyInfo)) {
                     $global:TuiState.IsDirty = $true
-                    continue
+                    $inputHandled = $true
                 }
             }

-            # Priority 2: Overlay modal behavior - if overlays exist, they get priority and enforce modality
+            # Priority 2: If focused component didn't handle it AND overlay is active,
+            # give overlay container a chance (for container actions like Escape)
+            # Then enforce modality - no further processing
-            if ($global:TuiState.OverlayStack -and $global:TuiState.OverlayStack.Count -gt 0) {
+            if (-not $inputHandled -and $global:TuiState.OverlayStack -and $global:TuiState.OverlayStack.Count -gt 0) {
                 $topOverlay = $global:TuiState.OverlayStack[-1]
                 if ($topOverlay -and $topOverlay.HandleInput($keyInfo)) {
                     $global:TuiState.IsDirty = $true
                 }
-                continue  # Enforce modality - no other input processing when overlays are active }
+                # Enforce modality - no other input processing when overlays are active
+                continue
+            }

+            # Skip to next key if input was handled
+            if ($inputHandled) {
+                continue
+            }

-            # Priority 3: Global keybindings
+            # Priority 3: Global keybindings (only if no overlay is active)
             if ($keybindingService) {
                 $action = $keybindingService.GetAction($keyInfo)
                 if ($action) {